 Open conditions Supervised conditions Research will typically be: undertaken individually prepared in class time and/or in students' own time referenced in a style appropriate to the genre supported by research notes and/or a record of research.
-Suggested lengths: 400-600 words Spoken/multimodal 3-4 mins A collection of work can be: undertaken individually and/or in groups prepared in class time and/or in students' own time.
-Suggested lengths: 100-400 words, depending on nature of component tasks Spoken/multimodal 3-4 mins Ensuring authenticity When using open conditions, teachers should ensure that students' work is their own, particularly where students have access to electronic resources or when they are preparing collaborative assessments.
+Suggested lengths: 400-800 words Spoken/multimodal 3-5 mins A collection of work can be: undertaken individually and/or in groups prepared in class time and/or in students' own time.
+Suggested lengths: 200-800 words, depending on nature of component tasks Spoken/multimodal 3-5 mins Supervised assessment will typically: be undertaken individually be held under test/exam conditions allow perusal time, if required provide the question or statement prior to the assessment, if required provide lengthy source materials to students prior to the administration of the supervised assessment enable students to seek assistance from their teacher regarding comprehension and interpretation of sources be completed in one uninterrupted supervised session or a number of supervised sessions.
+Suggested lengths: 45-90 mins up to 400 words.
+Ensuring authenticity When using open conditions, teachers should ensure that students' work is their own, particularly where students have access to electronic resources or when they are preparing collaborative assessments.
 Methods teachers can use to monitor that students' work is their own include requesting that students: submit plans and drafts of their work produce and maintain documentation that charts the development of responses acknowledge resources used.
-Supervised assessment will typically: be undertaken individually be held under test/exam conditions allow perusal time, if required provide the question or statement prior to the assessment, if required provide lengthy source materials to students prior to the administration of the supervised assessment enable students to seek assistance from their teacher regarding comprehension and interpretation of sources be completed in one uninterrupted supervised sessions.
-Suggested lengths: 45-60 mins up to 350 words.

-^{}The length of student responses should be considered in the context of the assessment.
+\The length of student responses should be considered in the context of the assessment.
 Longer responses do not necessarily provide better quality evidence of achievement.